 Looking at the cross-section of skeletal muscle structure we see bundles of fibres called Fasciculi.
 The Perimysium is another connective tissue surrounding the Fasciculi.

-A large strong muscle, such as those forming your Quadriceps would have a large number of fibers within each bundle.
-A smaller muscle used for precision movement, such as those in the hand would contain far fewer fibres per Fasciculi.
+Each Fasciculi contains anywhere between 10 and 100 muscle fibres, depending on the muscle.
+For example, a large strong muscle, such as the Quadriceps would have a large number of fibers within each bundle.
+Smaller muscles such as those in the hand contain fewer fibres per Fasciculi.

 Muscle fibres & skeletal muscle structure

 The Endomysium surrounds each muscle fibre.
 It is another connective tissue that insulates each muscle fiber.
 Muscle fibers range from 10 to 80 micrometers in diameter and may be up to 35cm long.

 Beneath the Endomysium and surrounding the muscle fibre is the Sarcolemma.
 This is the muscle fibres cell membrane.
 Beneath this is the Sarcoplasm, a gelatinous fluid containing gylcogen, fats, and mitochondria.
 Mitochondria is the cell’s powerhouse that produces energy.

 Each muscle fibre itself contains cylindrical organelles called Myofibrils.
 These are the smallest Each muscle fiber contains hundreds to thousands of Myofibrils.
 Myofibrils are bundles of Actin and Myosin proteins that run the length of the muscle fiber.
 They are important for explaining how muscles contract.